-- 2.1a Composition.
-The Council comprises 32 members, otherwise called councillors.
-Two councillors are elected by the voters of each ward in accordance with an order made by the Local Government Boundary Commission for England. - b.
+- a.
+Composition.
+The Council comprises 32 members, otherwise called Councillors.
+Two Councillors are elected by the voters of each ward in accordance with an order made by the Local Government Boundary Commission for England. - b.
 Eligibility.
-Only registered voters of the Borough or those living or working there will be eligible to hold the office of councillor.
+Only registered voters of the Borough or those living or working there will be eligible to hold the office of Councillor.

-Election and terms of councillors
+Election and terms of Councillors

 2.2 Half of all Hastings Councillors will be elected every other year from 2004.
-The terms of office of councillors is four years starting on the fourth day after being elected and finishing on the fourth day after the date of the regular election four years later.
+The terms of office of Councillors is four years starting on the fourth day after being elected and finishing on the fourth day after the date of the next regular election.
+If there is a requirement for an 'all out' election for example a boundary change, then of the two Councillors in each ward, the one that receives the highest number of votes will, be elected for a period of 4 years.
+The other Councillor in each ward will be elected for a period of 2 years to maintain the Council's 2 yearly electoral cycle.

-Roles and functions of all councillors
+Roles and functions of all Councillors

-- 2.3a Key roles.
-All councillors will: - i. collectively be the ultimate policy-makers and carry out a number of strategic and corporate management functions; - ii. represent their communities and bring their views into the Council's decision-making process, i.e. become the advocate of and for their communities; - iii. deal with individual casework and act as an advocate for constituents in resolving particular concerns or grievances; - iv. balance different interests identified within the ward and represent the ward as a whole; - v. be involved in decision-making; - vi. be available to represent the Council on other bodies; and - vii. maintain the highest standards of conduct and ethics.
+- a.
+Key roles.
+All Councillors will: - collectively be the ultimate policy-makers and carry out a number of strategic and corporate management functions; - ii. represent their communities and bring their views into the Council's decision-making process, i.e. become the advocate of and for their communities; - iii. deal with individual casework and act as an advocate for constituents in resolving particular concerns or grievances; - iv. balance different interests identified within the ward and represent the ward as a whole; - v. be involved in decision-making; - vi. be available to represent the Council on other bodies; and - vii. maintain the highest standards of conduct and ethics.